Serving all people by providing personalized health and wellness through exemplary care, education and research.

 How do your outcomes compare to those of other rehabilitation facilities in the region and nation?

 Our Functional Measure Independence Score, an indicator of how well patients recover, repeatedly exceeds the regional and national average.
-At BIR, our patients' scores improved 24 points compared to 22.39 points nationally and 23.59 points regionally.
+At Baylor Rehab, our patients' scores improved 24 points compared to 22.39 points nationally and 23.59 points regionally.

 How many patients are discharged to home?